Larry Parks: Blacklisting

-Following his admission before the committee, Columbia Pictures dropped him from his contract, although it had four years to run, and Parks had been set to star in the film Small Wonder (which later became The First Time).
+Following his admission before the committee, Columbia Pictures released him from his contract, although it had four years to run, and Parks had been set to star in the film Small Wonder (which later became The First Time starring Robert Cummings).
 At the time, Parks' fee was $75,000 a film.
-A romantic comedy he made for MGM, Love Is Better Than Ever, was shelved for a year.
+A romantic comedy he made for MGM, Love Is Better Than Ever, was shelved until 1953.

 He made a TV film for The Ford Television Theatre in 1953 and starred in the British film Tiger by the Tail (1955) in England.

 He continued to squeeze out a living acting on the stage and doing occasional television programs.
-His last appearance in a major role was in the John Huston film, Freud: The Secret Passion (1962).
+His last appearance in a major role was in the John Huston film, Freud (1962).

 Later career

 Parks eventually left the film industry and formed a successful construction business.
-Eventually, he and his wife, Betty Garrett, owned many apartment buildings scattered throughout the Los Angeles metropolitan area.
+Eventually, he and his wife Betty Garrett owned many apartment buildings scattered throughout the Los Angeles metropolitan area.
 Rather than sell them upon completion, Parks decided to retain ownership and collect rents as a landlord, a decision that proved to be extremely profitable.
 During that period, the couple occasionally performed in Las Vegas showrooms, summer stock productions, and touring companies of Broadway shows.

 Personal life

 Parks married actress Betty Garrett in 1944.
 She starred in Hollywood films such as On the Town and on television as Archie Bunker's neighbor Irene Lorenzo on All in the Family and as landlady Edna Babish on Laverne and Shirley.
 Her career also faced turmoil as a result of her marriage to Parks, and the two spent much of the 1950s doing theatre and musical variety shows.
 Together, they had two sons, actor Andrew Parks and composer Garrett Parks.
 Larry Parks was also godfather to actor Jeff Bridges.

-A Democrat, he supported Adlai Stevenson's campaign in the 1952 presidential election.

 Parks died of a heart attack in 1975 at the age of 60.